-Throughout 2020, the executive team were required to respond to several significant activities remotely by virtue of COVID-19 and adapt to the current CEO transitioning into the role from the Chief Operations Officer role part way into the year.
-With the 2020 focus on certainty and relevance and repositioning the Company focus to deliver enduring value, re-alignment of all executives to KPI weightings occurred with greater emphasis towards corporate outcomes and strategy.
+Throughout 2021, the executive team were again required to respond to several significant activities remotely by virtue of COVID-19 and adapt to the CEO resigning and transitioning the appointed Chief Operations Officer into the role of Acting President and CEO late into the year.
+With the 2021 focus on delivery and ensuring certainty and relevance of shareholder value being regained, all executives KPI weightings were aligned 80% towards corporate performance and strategy and 20% on divisional deliverables.
+2021 was a turning point in the alignment of all executives to the outcomes of the Company and less on their personal/ divisional achievements and falls into line with our focus to build a high performing team and organisation.

-The award of any STIs to an executive is dependent on three factors: (a) the bonus entitlement as a percentage of the executive's annual base salary (ABS); (b) the Company's achievement of the corporate KPIs and level of achievement which can range from 0% to 140%; and (c) the executive's achievement of divisional KPIs and level of achievement which can range from 0% to 140%.
-For the 2020 fiscal year, these factors were allocated as follows for the relevant executives:
+The award of any STIs to an executive is dependent on three factors: (a) the bonus entitlement as a percentage of the executive's annual base salary (ABS); (b) the Company's achievement of the corporate KPIs and level of achievement which can range from 0% to 200% with target at 100% of the percent of ABS; and (c) the executive's achievement of divisional KPIs and level of achievement which can range from 0% to 200% with target at 100% of the percent of ABS.
+The upside of maximum STI payment from 1.4 times to 2 times Target STIP is in line with recommendations provided by Meridian and in alignment with results driven remuneration framework greatly weighted toward company outcomes that supports a pay for performance model.
+For the 2021 fiscal year, these factors were allocated as follows for the relevant executives: